metno/pyaerocom/changelog/v080_release_summary.md

   - Filtering by land / sea masks
   - Computation of regional average time series in data objects

-- Planned major API changes:
+- Planned major changes for v0.9.0:
-  - StationData based on xarray.Dataset (currently variable data can be either numpy array, pandas Series or xarray)
+  - API refactor: StationData based on xarray.Dataset (currently variable data can be either numpy array, pandas Series or xarray)
+  - Include filtering using land / sea masks (should work for `GriddedData`, `UngriddedData`, `ColocatedData`)
+  - 4D data (ModelLevel):
+    - conversion of vertical level coordinates to altitude
+    - profile colocation (would add additional vertical dimension to `Colocateddata`)
+    - Retrieval of aerosol layer height (PRODUCT)
+    - Default vertical domains for vertical aggregation (particularly for web interfaces, e.g. 0-2km, 2-6km, >6km)